stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 Exactly.
 And 'you can't get out of the game' is you can't destroy energy either, but also you can't-- I forget exactly how you phrase that one.
-But a lot of thermodynamic laws are about closed systems and stuff, so it's, like, you can't break these laws by expanding your system, essentially.
+But a lot of thermodynamic laws are about closed systems and stuff, so it's like you can't break these laws by expanding your system, essentially.

 #### BEN

-Also sorry, very quickly circling back, with the convection, radiation, and conduction thingy, does that mean a radiator is actually a convectionator?
+Also sorry, very quickly circling back, with the convection, radiation, and conduction thing, does that mean a radiator is actually a convectionator?

 #### BRYN